This class provides a LoRaWAN 1.0.2 compliant driver for the LoRa network processor in the LoPy, LoPy4 and FiPy.

 trigger types are

-LoRa.RX_PACKET_EVENT event is raised for every received packet.
-The
+LoRa.RX_PACKET_EVENTis raised for every received packet

-LoRa.TX_PACKET_EVENT will come last).
+LoRa.TX_PACKET_EVENTis raised as soon as the packet transmission cycle ends, which includes the end of the receive windows.
 In the case of non-confirmed transmissions, this will occur at the end of the receive windows, but, in the case of confirmed transmissions, this event will only be raised if the

-LoRa.TX_FAILED_EVENT will be raised after the number of
+LoRa.TX_FAILED_EVENTwill be raised after the number of

 An example of how this callback functions can be seen the in method